mity/md4c/README.md

 ## What is MD4C

+MD4C is C Markdown parser with the following features:

 * **Compliance:** Generally MD4C aims to be compliant to the latest version of [CommonMark specification](http://spec.commonmark.org/).
 Right now we are quite close to CommonMark 0.27.